DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 ✅ All 5 parts explained

-Imagine this situation: You are sitting in the DTZ exam, open the reading section – and immediately feel nervous.
-The texts seem long, some words are unknown, and the 45 minutes melt away like snow in spring.
+Imagine this situation: You are sitting in the DTZ exam, opening the reading part – and immediately feel nervous.
+The texts seem long, some words are unfamiliar, and the 45 minutes melt away like snow in spring.
 Do you know this feeling?

 The problem is usually not that your language level is too low.
 Often, it’s simply the lack of the right reading strategy.
 Reading and understanding in the exam is not the same as reading a book at home.
-It is a skill that can be trained specifically – and that’s exactly what this article is about.
+It’s a skill that can be specifically trained – and that’s exactly what this article is about.

 Why reading comprehension is more than just knowing words